DeepGraphLearning/ProjectWebsite/_pages/complex_query_instance.md

   <option value="49">49</option>
 </select>

+We random pick a hard answer and find a random valid grounding for latent entities.
-We visualize the top-3 entities (mostly easy) and top-7 non-easy entities for each variable.
+We visualize the ranking of each grounded entity.
 The entity is labeled as blue if it is an anchor variable or can be reached by traversal.
-If the entity requires reasoning, it is labeled as green if it is correct, and red otherwise.
+Otherwise, it is labeled as green.
 Click on the nodes to redirect to the corresponding Wikidata page.

 <div id="container" style="height: 600px"></div>